r-spatial/link2GI/vignettes/link2GI1.md

 # Why link2GI now?

 R has quite a lot of classes for storing and dealing with spatial data.
-For vector data the [sp](https://CRAN.R-project.org/package=sp) and recently the great [sf](https://CRAN.R-project.org/package=sf) packages are well known and the raster data world is widely covered by the [raster](https://CRAN.R-project.org/package=raster) package.
-Additionally external spatial data formats are interfaced by wrapping packages as [rgdal](https://CRAN.R-project.org/package=rgdal) or [gdalUtils](https://CRAN.R-project.org/package=gdalUtils).
+For vector data in the past the [sp](https://CRAN.R-project.org/package=sp) and at present the great [sf](https://CRAN.R-project.org/package=sf) packages are well known and the raster data world is widely covered by the [raster](https://CRAN.R-project.org/package=raster) and currently the [terra](https://CRAN.R-project.org/package=terra) package.
+Additionally external spatial data formats are interfaced by wrapping packages as [rgdal](https://CRAN.R-project.org/package=rgdal) or [gdalUtils](https://CRAN.R-project.org/package=gdalUtils) however this support is ending in 2023 latest.
 For more specific links as needed for manipulating atmospheric modeling packages as [ncdf4](https://CRAN.R-project.org/package=ncdf4) are very helpful.

 The spatial analysis itself is often supported by wrapper packages that integrate external libraries, command line tools or a mixture of both in an R-like syntax [rgeos](https://CRAN.R-project.org/package=rgeos), [geosphere](https://CRAN.R-project.org/package=geosphere), [Distance](https://CRAN.R-project.org/package=Distance), [maptools](https://CRAN.R-project.org/package=maptools), [igraph](https://CRAN.R-project.org/package=igraph) or [spatstat](https://CRAN.R-project.org/package=spatstat).